EldridgeMisnomer/NGen/README.md

 trickygen &f2 = [ one, $proxy, two ]
 ```

 In the above a Fixed Repeat 2 is set at the Generator level of `trickygen`, this means that elements which can Repeat (Lists and Proxies) will repeat their output twice.
-However, `trickygen` contains both a Proxy inside a List.
+However, `trickygen` contains a Proxy inside a List, both of which will repeat.

 If only 'one' or 'two' is selected from the List then the output might be "two one one", but if the proxy is selected it will perform its repeat twice, and the output could be "two three three three three three three".
 If this is what's expected then fine, if it's not then a solution is to set the Repeats on individual Components, either: `trickygen  = &f2[ one, $proxy, two ]`, or `trickygen  = [ one, &f2$proxy, two ]`

 For more information about specific Settings, see [Component Settings](#component-settings)